-Student numbers in accredited adult basic education in ACE VET providers have fluctuated over the past ten years, whereas both subject enrolments and supervised training hours have steadily increased to 2013 (see Figure 9).
+Student numbers in accredited adult basic education in ACE VET providers have fluctuated over the past 10 years.
+Subject enrolments and supervised training hours have steadily increased to 2013 (see Figure 10).

-These trends have given rise to overall steady increases in the average subject enrolments per student in adult basic education in ACE VET providers over the 2003- 2014 period (from 2.54 enrolments per student in 2003 to 8.07 in 2014) and in the reported training hours per student (from 128.59 in 2003 to 389.60 in 2014 (see Figure 10).
+These trends have given rise to overall steady increases in the average subject enrolments per student in adult basic education in ACE VET providers over the 2003-2014 period (from 2.54 enrolments per student in 2003 to 8.07 in 2014) and in the reported training hours per student (from 128.59 in 2003 to 389.60 in 2014 (see Figure 11).
+Overall, the trend in accredited adult basic education provision in ACE providers has been towards increasing quantities delivered per student per year.